Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\vglue 1pc \proclaim{Theorem 4.3} In case there are no abelian vertex groups in any of the abelian decompositions that are associated with the various levels of the collapse uniformization limit groups that are constructed along the iterative procedure for the analysis of the parameters of equivalence classes, the iterative procedure, that combines the sieve procedure with the procedure for separation of variables, terminates after finitely many steps. \endproclaim
+\vglue 1pc \proclaim{Theorem 4.1} In case the terminating limit groups in all the resolutions that are used in constructing the collapse uniformization limit groups are rigid, and there are no abelian vertex groups in any of the abelian decompositions that are associated with the various levels of the collapse uniformization limit groups that are constructed along the iterative procedure for the analysis of the parameters of equivalence classes, the iterative procedure, that combines the sieve procedure with the procedure for separation of variables, terminates after finitely many steps. \endproclaim

 \nfp Follows from the termination of the sieve procedure (theorem 22 in [Se6]).

 \line{\hss$ $}